Joint Living Trust Template, Free Download 2026

 Electronic Signature Accepted

-When Do You Need a Joint Living Trust?
+When Do You Need a Joint Revocable Trust?

-You and your spouse want to create a single revocable living trust that holds both community property and separate property in one document, with a unified plan for management during your lifetimes and distribution after both spouses have passed.
+You and your spouse want to create a single joint revocable trust that holds both community property and separate property in one document, with a unified plan for management during your lifetimes and distribution after both spouses have passed.
+This joint trust form for married couples simplifies estate administration.

 Your combined estate value is approaching the estate tax exemption threshold, and you need an AB trust structure that splits into a bypass trust and a survivor's trust upon the first spouse's death to maximize the tax exemption for both spouses.